 For operation with single TAG on a serving cell, if two adjacent slots overlap due to a TA command or due to update of NTA,adjUE or NTA,adjcommon, when applicable, the latter slot is reduced in duration relative to the former slot.
 The UE does not change NTA during an actual time domain window for a PUSCH or a PUCCH transmission [6, TS 38.214].
-If the UE is not provided enableSTx2PofMDCI and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates XYZ; if the UE indicates XYZ, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.
+If the UE is not provided enableSTx2PofMDCI and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates overlapUL-TransReduction [18, TS 38.306]; if the UE indicates overlapUL-TransReduction, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.

 *** Unchanged text is omitted ***